HelgeKrueger/bovine/bovine/README.md

 # Bovine Core

 The core of bovine.
 This is intended to be sufficient to build an ActivityPub Client application.
-There are currently three things covered:
+The only package of interest should be `bovine.activitypub`

-- `bovine_core.activitystreams` contains builders to create
+- `bovine.activitystreams` contains builders to create
  [ActivityStreams](https://www.w3.org/ns/activitystreams) objects.
-- `bovine_core.clients` contains routines to interact with ActivityPub servers.
+- `bovine.clients` contains routines to interact with ActivityPub servers.
 In particular, routines to perform POST and GET requests using HTTP Signatures are implemented.
-- `bovine_core.utils` contains the cryptographic stuff to handle HTTP Signatures.
+- `bovine.utils` contains the cryptographic stuff to handle HTTP Signatures.

 ## Examples and toml file format